 Part of the proceeds of sale of these prints go to the charity:

 ‘Feet First Worldwide‘:

 Having trained with the Medical Artists Education Trust I enjoy working as a medical artist/ illustrator.
-I am a member of the Medical Artists Association, Association Europeenes des Illustrateurs Medicaux et Scientifique (AEIMS) and the Association of Medical Illustrators.
+I am a professional member of the Medical Artists Association, Association Europeenes des Illustrateurs Medicaux et Scientifique (AEIMS) and the Association of Medical Illustrators (USA).
 As a career it is both challenging and exciting!
 The history of medical art is fascinating as are the advances in research and techniques of today.
 Media used ranges from pencil and pen/ink to full watercolour paintings and complex multi-layered digital artwork.

 The role of a medical artist requires a multitude of skills, perhaps best described by the Association of Medical Illustrators:

 “A medical illustrator is a professional artist with advanced education in both the life sciences and visual communication.
 Collaborating with scientists, physicians, and other specialists, medical illustrators transform complex information into visual images that have the potential to communicate to broad audiences.

 A medical illustrator is a visual problem solver.
 Background research, including reading scientific papers, meeting with scientific experts, perhaps observing surgery or a laboratory procedure, is often an integral part of the creative process.

 The work of medical illustrators promotes education, research, patient care, public relations, and marketing efforts.”